jano1906/SimpleTrain/README.md

 ```

 ## Assumptions
-1. The goal of the `simple_lib` library is to help producing trained model checkpoints.
+1. The goal of the `simple_lib` library is to help producing trained model checkpoints
 2. An application using `simple_lib` is responsible for building the model with appropriate signature and passing it to the `simple_lib` training function

 ## Code structure